-The cause of his death remains under investigation, but Vos says autopsy results shared with her by the coroner's office showed a large quantity of heroin stored in a body cavity.
+The cause of his death remains under investigation, but Vos says autopsy results shared with her by the coroner's office showed a large quantity of fentanyl stored in a body cavity.

-It's not clear when Sheard brought the heroin into the jail.
+It's not clear when Sheard brought the fentanyl into the jail.
 His family wants to know how it went undetected.

 "If somebody overdoses in jail, you would think that this would give them probable cause to do a cavity search," Sheard's mother said.
 "I believe that they didn't do their job."

 Neither the Ontario coroner's office nor Ministry of the Solicitor General would comment on the details of the case, though the latter confirmed an inmate died at the Lindsay jail on June 1.

 As with any death inside a correctional facility, ministry spokesperson Kristy Denette said, both a coroner's and internal investigation are underway.
 If the coroner determines a death was not due to natural causes, an inquest is mandatory.

 The ministry says it has procedures to keep illegal substances out of jails — including full-body scanners at almost all its facilities, including the Lindsay jail — and body cavity searches, which are carried out by medical professionals.

 But whether a body cavity search was done in Sheard's case, the ministry won't say.